dcarosone/scrape-cassini/README.md

 ## Running

-You can just run `./scrape-cassini.pl`.
+Once the dependencies are installed, you can just run `./scrape-cassini.pl`.

 The program produces relatively little output by default:

  * a status summary every 20s like
 ```